kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 No.

-We will add an admission plugin, but it should not significantly increase the time for operations.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?